ProfSynapse/SynthGen/README.md

 If you plan to use OpenAI for the generations:
 1. Create an API key from your [OpenAI account](https://platform.openai.com/api-keys) (note you will need to set up billing as this will cost money).
 2. Create `.env` file and type in OPENAI_API_KEY=insert_your_API_Key_here
-3. Optionally open the config.yaml file and where it says `model_id:` replace whatever is in the "" with your [model of choice](https://platform.openai.com/docs/models)

-### Step 3: Find the path to your note
+### Step 3: Find the path to your note folder
-Ensure you have an Obsidian note (.md file) you want to read and generate conversations from in the config.yaml file.
+Ensure you have an Obsidian note folder filled with .md file you want to read and generate conversations from in the `config.yaml` file.
 Update the path in the script accordingly where it says:
 `obsidian_vault_path:`

-An example path my looks like **C:/Users/Name/Documents/My Vault/Note1.md**
+An example path my looks like **C:/Users/Name/Documents/My Vault/My Folder**

 Optionally you can also change the `num_conversations:`, which will run a conversation on each note that number of times.
 It is set to 1 by default.

+### Step 4 (optional):
+1. Update the `generation_parameters`, which include the max tokens depending on who's generating (user, chain of reason, or the professor)
+2. Update the `conversation_generation` `num_conversations` - this will define the number of conversations you want to generate about each note.
+3. Update the `[model]_details` by changing the model name in "" to the model you want from that provider.
+You can find the proper names of models by googling them.

+### Step 5: Update your prompts
+In the `config.yaml` file you will see 3 different system prompts:
+1. **cor_system_prompt**: I would not recommend changing this, as I would like to keep it standardized, but this is the chain of reason module, that will generate prior to the assistant output (in this case the Professor).
+That being said, feel free to experiment to see if there is a way you prefer the chain of reason to generate.
+2. **synapse_system_prompt**: Right now this is set to the Professor and my preferences, but think of this as a fill in the blank worksheet.
+Under each "# HEADING" you can change things to your liking.
+Something things to consider:
+   - Replace the Professor and his emoji's with your own name for an assistant throughout the prompt
+   - Replace my name with your name
+   - Update the context to include things about yourself
+   - Update all of the traits like personality, philosophy, and values
+   - Change the output samples to align more with how you want your assistant to talk
+3. **user_system_prompt**: Similar to the Synapse prompt, update this one to make it all about you!
+In particular update the "# CHARACTER" section, and replace my name and the Professors with yours and your assistant.

-### Step 4: Set Up a Virtual Environment in VS Code
+### Step 6: Set Up a Virtual Environment in VS Code
 1. Open a new terminal (terminal>new), and type:
 `python -m venv venv`
 2. Click Enter/Return